-Proposals should avoid areas of "landscaping" with neglected or poorly maintained over time.
+Proposals should avoid areas of "landscaping" with A garden of 25m2 will normally be sufficient for most one no clear sense of ownership which may often become neglected or poorly maintained over time.
 Instead, space space.
 This is of great importance in areas where it is not possible to provide natural surveillance to communal areas.